amy-wayland/BaryonicEffects/README.md

 GasProfile.py : class containing methods to calculate the theoretical predictions for both the X-ray gas fraction and the compensated apertutre photometry CMB temperature shift due to the kSZ effect.

+lsst_mcmc_wl_only.py : code to run a likelihood with mock weak lensing data only.

 lsst_mcmc_with_ksz.py : code to run a likelihood with mock weak lensing data combined with mock kSZ data.

 lsst_mcmc_with_xrays.py : code to run a likelihood with mock weak lensing data combined with mock X-ray gas fraction data.